 |Nexus 6P||$5||Not eligible||$99||Not eligible|

-Replacement will be with a device of like kind and quality.
-If a reconditioned replacement device is not available, your device will be replaced with a new device of like kind and quality.
+- Replacement will be with a device of like kind and quality.
+If a reconditioned replacement device isn't available, your device will be replaced with a new device of like kind and quality.

 Add Google Fi device protection

 To enroll in Google Fi device protection, you must purchase your phone through Google Fi.
-You can add device protection when you purchase a phone or within 30 days of the phone’s shipment:Add device protection at the time of purchase
+You can add device protection when you purchase a phone or within 30 days after the phone ships.Add device protection at the time of purchase

 To enroll in device protection when you purchase a new phone through Google Fi: